After a restless sleep, where I am awoken many times by two little babies looking to be fed, a new day has dawned on the maternity ward.

 The midwife comes in.
 I have never seen her before.
 It’s another new midwife.
 I ask if I am going to be moved to the post-natal ward today.
 She looks at me with shock and barks: “absolutely not you are far too ill”.
 With that, she is gone.

-I am sat with my thoughts.
-I wonder what is going on.
+So, I am sat with my thoughts.
+Wondering what is going on.
 I am feeling better, albeit only slightly.

 I look to the hubby who shakes is head in disbelief.
 Bedside manner has clearly escaped this midwife.
 She is definitely NOT one of the guardian angels on my HELLP journey.

 An hour later, a Canadian doctor breezes into the hospital ward, with a handful of trainee doctors.
-This is to become the norm over the next few days.
-I am a special case.
+This is to become the norm over the next few days because I am a special case.
 They are all interested in reviewing my notes.

 He introduces himself.
 He tells us he is a Specialist.
 In what, we have no idea.
 He looks at my notes, asks a few questions and disappears.